 Build upon existing corporate and academic infrastructure to position Arizona as the national leader in hypersonic system development.
 Hypersonic weapon systems and associated technologies have become the leading priority within the Department of Defense.
-Arizona can leverage Raytheon Missiles & Defense's decades of expertise and the investments made at The University of Arizona (UArizona) to create an environment for developing both near-term and far-term systems.
+Arizona can leverage Raytheon Missiles & Defense's decades of expertise and the investments made at The University of Arizona (U of A) to create an environment for developing both near-term and far-term systems.
 Raytheon has demonstrated it is a leader in hypersonic system development with recent successful flight tests.
-UArizona is developing wind tunnel facilities and advanced computational fluid dynamics capabilities that support system development and academic research to advance state-of-the-art processes.
+U of A has developed wind tunnel facilities and advanced computational fluid dynamics capabilities that support system development and academic research to advance state-of-the-art processes.
 Encouraging growth of the local industrial base and advanced manufacturing capabilities can position Arizona as the national center for military and commercial hypersonic system development.